nettocavalcanti/reliant-forms-api/README.md

 ```

 # Starting server
-* **For integration purpouses with the Frontend keep the server running on port 3001**
+* **For integration purposes with the Frontend keep the server running on port 3001**

 To run the server, see the requirements for the right Rails version.
 After downloading the source code and have the requirements just run the comands:
 ```shell